eugdum1-pixel/My_Cleaning_Data_Project/ZONE_C_WORKFORCE/README.md

 ---

 ### 📋 OVERVIEW
-Dedicated to the human element of the AI transition, this zone analyzes labor market shifts and emerging job roles within the **13,938 validated units**.
+Dedicated to the human element of the AI transition, this zone analyses labour market shifts and emerging job roles within the **13,938 validated units**.

 ### 🎯 STRATEGIC GOALS
 * **Identify Skills Gap:** Evaluating the mismatch between current talent and AI needs.